To promote access to quality hospice and palliative care for all in the Asia Pacific region.

 Taiwan Training and Empowerment Programme for Mandarin-Speaking Hospice Palliative Care Professionals

 APHN Diploma / Graduate Certificate in Palliative Care, Flinders University

-APHN Palliative Care Foundation Workshops in Kuala Lumpur
+APHN held Palliative Care Foundation Workshops in Kuala Lumpur

 First Annual General Meeting in Taipei

-APHN Secretariat set up in National Cancer Centre Singapore; Dr Rosalie Shaw as Executive Director
+APHN Secretariat was set up in National Cancer Centre Singapore with Dr Rosalie Shaw as Executive Director

-2nd Meeting of Network members in Tokyo APHN formed
+2nd Meeting of Network members in Tokyo.
+APHN was formed.

 Dr Shigeaki Hinohara’s invitation to meet in Tokyo